Article 371J of the Constitution of India: Background

 The six districts of the Hyderabad-Karnataka region—Bidar, Kalaburagi, Yadgir, Raichur, Koppal, and Vijayapura—were part of the erstwhile Hyderabad State and were integrated into Karnataka following the States Reorganisation Act.
 The region lagged behind others in the state on socio-economic indicators such as literacy, health, and infrastructure.
 This backwardness has been attributed to its history under the Nizam's rule and its slower integration and development post-Independence.

 A political movement, led by organizations such as the Hyderabad-Karnataka Horata Samiti, demanded special status for the region.
 This culminated in the central government, based on the recommendations of the Justice Raghavendra Rao Committee, approving the constitutional amendment.

-Legislative history

 The Constitution (Ninety-eighth Amendment) Bill, 2012 was introduced in the Lok Sabha on 3 December 2012.
 It was passed by both houses of Parliament and received the President's assent on 1 January 2013, becoming an Act.
 The amendment came into force on 2 January 2013.